International Student Orientation Programme

 Services include access to a telephone for local calls and full access to high-speed wireless internet available free to students staying in the apartments.
 Security features include - swipe card access into your own apartment and into your individual room, sitewide CCTV, and Wintec security patrols.

-Click the button below to find current fees and information about all the Wintec accommodation options.
+Click the button below to find our accommodation options and information including current fees and shuttle fees.

 Apply for accommodation